Leorev01/Festival-Simulator/CALCULATION_LOGIC.md

-# 🧠 Festival Simulation Logic & Assumptions
+# 🧠 Festival Simulation: Calculation Logic & Assumptions

-This document explains the logic and real-world assumptions used to simulate a music festival, calculate resources, and project revenue/costs.
+This document outlines the real-world assumptions, formulas, and logic used to simulate the performance and cost of a music festival.

+---

+## 📌 Covered in this file:

+- Revenue formulas (tickets & vendors)
+- Resource requirements (toilets, staff, food)
+- CAPEX & energy usage per component
+- Overload detection logic
+- Summary metrics
+- Local data storage & export

 ---